jorijn/laravel-security-checker/README.md

 ```

 ## Running as a command
-This package provides a wrapper around the SensioLab's Security Checker command.
+This package provides a wrapper around the [Enlightn Security Checker](https://github.com/enlightn/security-checker) command.
 You can call it using `php artisan security-check:now`.

 ![screenshot-console](https://user-images.githubusercontent.com/85466/28452254-17f3476e-6df2-11e7-9e5e-1c3d52b57722.png)